rlauer6/Module-ScanDeps-Static/README.md

 # CAVEATS

-There are still many situations (including multi-line statements) that will prevent this module from properly identifying a dependency.
+There are still many situations (including multi-line statements) that may prevent this module from properly identifying a dependency.
 As always, YMMV.

 # METHODS AND SUBROUTINES